bnb-chain/greenfield-docs/docs/faq/general-faqs.md

 Testnet is used for testing, so it won't keep user's data for a long time.
 It is expected to be dropped after 7 days.

-### Why I cannot view my folder on DCellar when uploading an object through gnfd-cmd?
+### After uploading an object through gnfd-cmd, why the folder is being downloaded when I clicked view on DCellar?

 Currently, gnfd-cmd does not allow you to specify content-type.
 Therefore, if the content-type is not correctly parsed, it will defaults to binary and results in direct downloading.
 The team is looking into supporting it in future developments.